UmbreLu/nano-fight/README.md

 # nano-fight
 Small fight game.
-Lots of "ifs" and "elses" with a bunch of booleans an none of object oriented stuff.
+Lots of "ifs" and "elses" with a bunch of booleans and none of object oriented stuff.
+Made by a genuine beginner!